 Training, qualifications & experience

 I am a qualified and experienced practioner, accredited by the British Association for Counselling and Psychotherapy (B.A.C.P.).
-I have been counselling since 2001 with RELATE and more recently I have run a private practice in Lyddington, Rutland, and worked for Let's Talk Wellbeing - NHS) for several years.
+I have been counselling since 2001, firstly with RELATE and since 2006 I have run a private practice in Lyddington, Rutland, and worked for Let's Talk Wellbeing - NHS) for several years.
 Alongside private therapy, I also offer counselling to young people in schools, as well as staff.

 Post-Graduate Diploma in Integrative Counselling 2008